Scatenix/Void-Merchants/README.md

 - Explain controls (move, shoot, advance dialog)
 - Add the possibility to restart the game on the death screen
 - Create dialog for the void creature
+- Save mechanism (if there are still tokens left)

 # License